cardano-foundation/CIPs/CIP-1694/README.md

 (a.k.a. payment credentials) and one that can be delegated to a stake pool (a.k.a. delegation credentials).

-Rather than defining a third set of credentials, we instead propose to re-use the existing delegation credentials, using a new on-chain certificate to determine the governance stake distribution.
-This implies that the set of DReps can (and likely will) differ from the set of SPOs, so creating balance.
-On the flip side, it means that the governance stake distribution suffers from the same shortcomings as that for block production: for example, wallet software providers must support multi-delegation schemes and must facilitate the partitioning of stake into sub-accounts should an Ada holder desire to delegate to multiple DReps, or an Ada holder must manually split their holding if their wallet does not support this.
+Rather than defining a third set of credentials, we instead propose to re-use the existing delegation credentials, using a new on-chain certificate to manage the governance stake delegation.
+This implies that the set of DReps can (and likely will) differ from the set of SPOs.
+On the flip side, it means that the governance stake distribution suffers from the same shortcomings as the distribution used in determining the next block producer: for example, wallet software providers must support multi-delegation schemes and must facilitate the partitioning of stake into sub-accounts should an Ada holder desire to delegate to multiple DReps, or an Ada holder must manually split their holding if their wallet does not support this.